 Originality

-Unique insights and perspectives add value.
+Unique insights and perspectives add value beyond what already exists in search results.

 Original content: